-The Agency shall be informed, on a timely basis, of any change in the information provided to it under this Article.
+The Agency shall be informed, on a timely basis, of any change in the information provided to it under this article.

-The information provided to the Agency pursuant to Article 49 may be used to the extent relevant, for the purposes set out in Article 46 (b) to (f).
+The information provided to the Agency pursuant to article 49 may be used, to the extent relevant, for the purposes set out in paragraphs (b) to (f) of article 46.